Paavlex/backend/README.md

 The backend is also able to create orders for new caches, those are saved in the _objednavky_ folder, orsers are saved in .txt and contain a dictionary of needed information

-## Future Updates:
-1. Use of JWT (JSON Web Token) for token authentication
-2. Connecting to other system, mainly creating phone app to work with this
-3. Connecting to Frontend (Angular){Will be published in another repository}